meltano/handbook/src/_engineering/index.md

 When any instance managed by us is reported to be down, through Pingdom or any other means, resolving this becomes the team's top priority.

+## Meetings

+Engineering has a regular all-hands meeting to align on overall priorities, discuss areas for improvement, share lightning talks, and socialize.
+Product is invited to the meeting but is not expected to always be in attendance.

 ## GitHub Mirrors

 We mirror the three main Meltano repositories (meltano/sdk/hub) from GitLab to GitHub.
 This is managed via the "Mirroring repositories" section with the Settings of the GitLab repository.
 The push was created using Taylor's personal GitHub account (tayloramurphy) with a personal access token made just for the use case.
 This was tracked in [this issue](https://gitlab.com/meltano/meta/-/issues/55).